CookieCat45/Risk-Fortress-2/docs/mapping intro.md

 To assist the plugin in using the nav mesh as a means of spawning objects and enemies, it is highly recommended that you use an `rf2_world_center` entity to define a center point from which to spawn them.
 This entity should always be placed in the very center of the playing area in your map, and only one should exist.
 <br/><br/>

+### Nav Mesh: Fixing Up Nav Meshes
+Often after generating a nav mesh using the `nav_generate` command, it may generate nav mesh in undesired areas, such as outside of the map's boundaries.
+After generating the nav mesh, you should enter [Nav Mesh Editing Mode](https://developer.valvesoftware.com/wiki/Nav_Mesh_Editing) and check for undesired results that you may want to fix up.
+Otherwise, you may end up with objects and enemies spawning outside of the map's boundaries!<br/>
+A tip to prevent this from happening in the first place is to use `tools/toolsclip` brushes for clipping instead of `tools/toolsplayerclip`.
+The nav generator will generate through player clips, but not through regular clip brushes.
+So, if you block off-limits areas in your map using regular clip brushes instead of player clips, the nav generator will likely not generate anything in those areas, which can save you a lot of tedious nav mesh editing!
+<br/><br/>

 ### Gargoyle Altar Spawn Points
 `rf2_altar_spawn` is another spawn point entity that is used to define spawn points for Gargoyle Altars and works similarly to `rf2_teleporter_spawn`.
 Gargoyle Altars serve as entrances to the special Underworld shop map where players can buy and trade for items in peace.
 They are meant to be placed in hidden or hard to reach locations.
 Ideally, every map should have altar spawn points, though it is not a requirement.
 <br/><br/>